New England: Expert Tips for Gardening Success

-Choosing the right plants for your garden in New England, falling within USDA Hardiness Zones 3-7 and AHS Heat Zones 1-3, requires careful consideration.
-Here are some expert tips:
+Gardening in New England, with its Hardiness Zones 3-7 and AHS Heat Zones 1-3, can be both rewarding and challenging.
+Here are some expert tips for gardening success:

-- Leverage Local Resources: Local nurseries, extension services, and garden clubs are excellent resources for advice and plant recommendations.
+- Leverage Local Resources: Extension services, garden clubs, and local nurseries are rich resources for plant recommendations and advice.